sashinpivotal/spring-boot-2022-09/README.md

   - lab: page 47-48 of spring_boot_exercise_instructions.pdf
   - lab-solution: solution-aop

+- Messaging with Kafka
+  - slides: page 609-627 of Spring_Boot_Slides.pdf
+  - demo: demo-kafka
+  - lab: There is no lab in spring_boot_exercise_instructions.pdf

-## Final project
+## (If we have time) Final project

-Please work on the following project.

 - [final project](./spring_project.pdf)